 The after-school program throughout the COVID 19 pandemic has been virtual and will remain virtual for the foreseeable future.
 It will stay available to all students via zoom from 3:05 pm - 5:05 pm on weekdays and provide our students with opportunities to receive tutoring and enrichment activities.
 This will allow for enhanced cleaning immediately after the completion of the school day and further minimize risk by avoiding contact of students outside of their assigned cohorts.
+The after school program was brought back to in-person with proper social distancing on 2/22.

 The Mount Pleasant Cottage School UFSD does not currently participate in interscholastic sports during the fall season.
 There has been no decision for the winter season, but interscholastic sports would not return if the after-school tutoring and enrichment programs were still virtual.
+The school began interscholastic sports for the spring season on 4/19/21.